hayleyygregg/AAD118/README.md

 Book Covers
 ----------------

 For the Book Covers, I had a couple of styles in mind, such as lettering, pattern and typography.
-I had the idea of lettering as this is an area I have been trying to develop my skills in, and there arn't a lot of book covers with hand-lettering out there.
+I had the idea of lettering as this is an area I have been trying to develop my skills in, and there aren't a lot of book covers with hand-lettering out there.

 Pattern was inspired by Coralie Bickford-Smith and Marian Bantjes.
 I love Coralie Bickford-Smiths book cover designs, I think what makes her work more interesting is that she uses inspiration from the books themselves to make her cover designs meaningful.